mattoverby/mclscene/README.md

 # todo

 - Cleanup headers and make deps header-only
+- Cleanup object base class and hierarchy
 - Support for texture wrapping
-- Support for parsing unique types (not just the 4 I use)
+- Support for parsing new components (not just the 4 I use)
 - Mesh instancing
 - Better viewer with shaders
 - Export to other renderers (e.g., mitsuba, blender)